wso2/docs-choreo-dev/en/docs/what-is-choreo.md

  - Reusable digital assets:
     - **Discover assets**: Accelerate delivery times by finding and reusing digital assets developed by others via Choreo's library of over 400 connectors.
     - **Control visibility and sharing**: Publish your digital assets to a shared marketplace for consumption by internal or external stakeholders, managed by role-based access control.
-    - **Enterprise Marketplace**: Choreo's secure enterprise marketplace that fosters transparency and efficiency with granular access control for publishers and consumers.
+    - **Enterprise Marketplace**: Choreo's secure enterprise marketplace fosters transparency and efficiency with granular access control for publishers and consumers.

  - Comprehensive observability:
     - **Performance predictions**: Optimize your applications by leveraging Choreo's performance predictions based on historical and real-time system data.